 The rapid pace and quantity of new information that continuously emerged during the first wave of the pandemic left little time for sustained strategies.
-As many have stated, each scenario is not considered an end in itself, but rather serves to highlight crucial uncertainties, and through the active engagement in scenario planning (that results in multiple scenarios) the quality of executive decision making can be improved (O'Brien & Meadows, 2013; Postma & Liebl, 2005; Wilson, 2000; Wright, Cairns, O'Brien, & Goodwin, 2018).
+As many have stated, each scenario is not considered an end in itself, but rather serves to highlight crucial uncertainties, and through the active engagement in scenario planning (that results in multiple scenarios) the quality of executive decision making can be improved (O'Brien and Meadows, 2013; Postma and Liebl, 2005; Wilson, 2000; Wright et al., 2018).
 Repetitive revisits to previously published scenarios help any resulting strategies keep pace with rapidly emerging knowledge and changing landscapes.

-There are certain methods that have shown to produce higher quality scenario planning, as measured by clarity and confidence of practitioners, post hoc, and articulated action within affected communities (Cairns, Wright, & Fairbrother, 2016; Cairns, et al., 2017; Kuhn & Sniezek, 1996; Önkal, Sayim, & Gönül, 2013; Phadnis, et al., 2014; Schnaars & Topol, 1987).
+There are certain methods that have shown to produce higher quality scenario planning, as measured by clarity and confidence of practitioners, post hoc, and articulated action within affected communities (Cairns et al., 2016; Cairns et al., 2017; Kuhn and Sniezek, 1996; Önkal et al., 2013; Phadnis et al., 2014; Schnaars and Topol, 1987).
 Suggestions are given for conducting scenario planning as interactive group sessions that consult a heterogeneous group of practitioners who bring a variety of knowledge and expertise that can be challenged.
 Decision-makers from the effected communities should be involved at some stage in the process, to increase the chances of articulated action, and by extension, impact.
 This last feature is particularly important in a time of great disruption, like the pandemic, when information is rapidly changing and barriers to communication can cause equally rapid failures, both for human lives and systems.

+1.4.
 Quality content